snyrw/agent_experiment_1/README.md

 # Agent Interpretability Experiment — Scheming Probe

-Exploratory (vibe-coded) research into whether a linear probe trained on residual stream activations can detect "scheming" behavior in a language model — and whether subtracting that direction causally changes the model's output.
+Exploratory research into whether a linear probe trained on residual stream activations can detect "scheming" behavior in a language model — and whether subtracting that direction causally changes the model's output.

 Llama 3.1 8B Instruct is the target model due to size, and a lot of this is basically just a skeleton for the time being.
 I also don't really know well Llama can be used for this task either, so keep that in mind as well.